lsst-dm/dm_dev_guide/build-ci/new_package.rst

 DM-written Science Pipelines packages should follow the template in the `lsst/templates`_ repository.

-.. todo:: Migrate Distributing third-party packages with EUPS.

-Third-party packages should be packaged as described in `Distributing third-party packages with EUPS`_.
+Third-party packages should be packaged as described in :doc:`third_party`.

 The new package must be added to the `etc/repos.yaml file in the lsstsw package`_ along with its corresponding GitHub URL.
 Note that this file is